microsoft/FluidFramework/packages/framework/fluid-framework/api-report/fluid-framework.api.md

 import { Client } from '@fluidframework/merge-tree/internal';
 import { ErasedType } from '@fluidframework/core-interfaces';
+import { HasDefaultUnsafe as HasDefaultUnsafe_2 } from './typesUnsafe.js';
 import { IChannel } from '@fluidframework/datastore-definitions/internal';
 import type { IDisposable as IDisposable_2 } from '@fluidframework/core-interfaces';
 import type { IErrorBase } from '@fluidframework/core-interfaces';